Fantamstick/unice/README.md

   ...
 }
 ```

-## Using Unice
-Unice is made up of the following assets:
-- Coordinator
-- Container
-  - View (MB)
-  - Controller (CO)
-- Service
-- Data Object (SO)

-### Coordinator
-A game is composed of coordinators which dictate when processes run.
-A coordinator could be in the context of a Scene or even more granular such as a pause menu.

-### Container
-A container can be anything that can exist by itself in a Scene that interacts with the player in some way or fashion such as a button, image, collision, input, animation, etc.

-[TODO: Post image here]

-#### View (MB)
-The container's (MonoBehaviour) view is simply the glue that holds the container together.
-It has no logic at all.
-It simply exists to
-- instantiate its Controller
-- Allow the developer to define important data via the inspector.

-#### Controller (CO)
-The container's controller takes control of the view's data and references for its processes.

 ## References
 Motivation was born out of a desire to create more testable and highly iterative Unity projects.
 Many great ideas came from Ryan Hipple and his [blog post](http://www.roboryantron.com/2017/10/unite-2017-game-architecture-with.html) and video at Unite 2017 titled [Game Architecture with Scriptable Objects](https://www.youtube.com/watch?v=raQ3iHhE_Kk) and from Yoshifumi Kawai (a.k.a. neuecc) the creator of [UniRx](https://github.com/neuecc/UniRx) and [UniTask](https://github.com/Cysharp/UniTask).